Print FedEx CSB-V label for Shopify

 FCA/FOB (Free Carrier/Free On Board): The seller is responsible for all costs of delivering goods to the destination.
 (Default)

-CIP/CIF (Costs, Insurance Paid/Carriage Insurance Freight): The seller is responsible for freight insurance, and miscellaneous charges to destination.
+CIP/CIF (Costs, Insurance Paid/Carriage Insurance Freight): The seller is responsible for freight insurance, and miscellaneous charges to the destination.

 CPT/C&F (Carriage Paid To/Costs and Freight): The seller is responsible for the cost of freight to destination; the buyer is responsible for insurance.